azimshaik/multiagent/README.md

 The system is architected as a set of independent microservices, where each "Agent" runs as a distinct process.
 This decoupling allows for scalability and independent scaling of capabilities.

+### Agent Discovery & Communication (A2A)

+The system uses the **Agent-to-Agent (A2A)** protocol for discovery and communication.
+*   **Agent Cards**: Each agent (DevOps, QA) automatically generates and exposes an "Agent Card" — a standardized JSON description of its identity, capabilities, and tools.
+*   **A2A Server**: The `A2AServer` component wraps the ADK agent, serving the Agent Card and handling incoming task requests over HTTP.

 ### The Agent Hierarchy

 The system consists of three primary agents: